heyMP/ist402-docker/labs/1-ubuntu/README.md

 ## Start the container

 To start a new container we use the `docker run` command.
-This command expects us to specify the image this container; `ubuntu` in this case.
+This command expects us to specify the image of this container; `ubuntu` in this case.
 We can then specify exactly which process we would like executed in the container with `/bin/bash`.
-As well as some arguments like `-t -i` which effective allows us to see the output of the container process.
+As well as some arguments like `-t -i` which effectively allows us to see the output of the container process.

-If ubuntu, /bin/bash, and the `-i -t` flags are confusing IT'S OK.
+If terms ubuntu, `/bin/bash`, and the `-i -t` flags are confusing IT'S OK.
 Those aren't important.
-What you should be taking away from this example is that
+What you should be taking away from this example is that:
   - We run containers using `docker run`.
   - Containers need images to know what to run.
   - Containers are not meant to live forever.
 They are ephemeral.

+## Run the command

 ```bash
 docker run -t -i ubuntu /bin/bash